cmacht/cmacht/README.md

 -->

 - 💻 refurbishing hardware for people in need at [computertruhe e.V.](https://computertruhe.de/)
-- 🌱 learning modern css and godot
+- 🌱 learning modern css from [Kevin Powell](https://www.youtube.com/kevinpowell)
-- 🤔 looking for help with mobile development in flutter
+- 🤔 looking for help with flutter and gamedev with godot
 - ❓ ask me about python, linux and [books](http://books.machtigall.de)

 You can reach me on [Mastodon](https://fosstodon.org/@cmacht).